Droid Maxx: Operating system and software

 The Droid Maxx runs a mostly stock version of Google's Android mobile operating system, initially shipping with the version Android 4.2.2 Jelly Bean.
-Jellybean 4.2 included various improvements to accessibility, new lock screen features with quick access to the camera, support for wireless display (Miracast), and a new built-in clock application with world clock, stopwatch, and timer.
+Jellybean 4.2 included various accessibility improvements, new lock-screen features with quick access to the camera, support for wireless display (Miracast), and a new built-in clock application with world clock, stopwatch, and timer.
 Motorola and Verizon released an update to Android 4.4 KitKat on 19 December 2013, and an additional update to Android 4.4.4 on 15 July 2014.
 KitKat brought restyled navigation bars, "immersive" full-screen mode, stronger security, power management and some other minor improvements.
-Motorola also enhanced its proprietary camera software for better color, exposure, and dynamic range accuracy and included the updated Google Hangouts application which included SMS/MMS messaging functionality.
+Motorola also enhanced its proprietary camera software for better color, exposure, and dynamic range accuracy, and included the updated Google Hangouts application, which included SMS/MMS messaging functionality.
 Finally, support for the Square credit card reader was added.
 The KitKat 4.4.4 update brought further improvements to camera functionality, improved Bluetooth connectivity, and added Isis Mobile Wallet (now called Softcard).

-The smartphone can share its internet connection over WiFi (hotspot), and can access the Google Play Store, an online distribution platform for the Android OS managed by Google.
-Users may purchase and download applications developed using the Android SDK, music, movies, television shows, books, and magazine subscriptions.
-The Droid Maxx, like its Moto X sibling, showcases the Google Now function via Touchless Control.
-By speaking the hot phrase: "Ok Google Now" (even while the phone is asleep), the device will launch a voice assistant which taps into Google Now to control the phone and run natural language queries with the Google search engine without requiring physical input from the user.
-This function makes use of the natural language processor in the X8 system.
+The smartphone can share its internet connection over WiFi (hotspot).
+It can access the Google Play Store, an online distribution platform for the Android OS managed by Google.
+Users may purchase and download applications developed with the Android SDK, as well as music, movies, television shows, books, and magazine subscriptions.
+The Droid Maxx, like its Moto X sibling, showcases the Google Now function via Touchless Control, by speaking the hot phrase "Ok Google Now" (even while the phone is asleep), the device will launch a voice assistant that taps into Google Now to control the phone and run natural language queries with the Google search engine, without requiring physical input from the user.
+This function uses the natural language processor in the X8 system.
 Active Notifications displays relevant notifications to the user while the phone is face-up.
 The minimalist notifications show on the lock screen as white icons against a black background; power is conserved by not turning on pixels that would display the black background.
-Furthermore, by use of the Contextual Awareness processor in the X8 system and proximity sensor, the Droid Maxx "knows" when it is face-down or in a pocket, and will not display Active Notifications.
+Furthermore, using the Contextual Awareness processor in the X8 system and a proximity sensor, the Droid Maxx "knows" when it is face-down or in a pocket and will not display Active Notifications.

 Design

 The Droid Maxx user interface consists of three soft keys: back, home, and multitask, lock/power button, and volume rocker keys.
-The construction is a unibody design (no removable panels) and consists of a thin black bezel devoid of any branding surrounding the screen and a DuPont Kevlar sealed back plate in either matte clear or glossy red tint finish.
+The construction is a unibody design (no removable panels) and consists of a thin black bezel devoid of any branding surrounding the screen and a DuPont Kevlar sealed back plate in either matte, clear, or glossy red tint finish.
 The shape maintains the tapered corner look of the Droid [RAZR] design language.
-Size has been increased to house a 5 in (130 mm) Super AMOLED touchscreen, with a resolution of 720x1280 pixels at 294 ppi and made of Corning Gorilla Glass 3.
+Size has been increased to accommodate a 5 in (130 mm) Super AMOLED touchscreen with a resolution of 720x1280 pixels at 294 ppi, made of Corning Gorilla Glass 3.
 The device is 8.5 mm (0.33 in) thick and weighs 167 grams (5.9 oz).